How to Volunteer

 - yearly check of the National Sex Offender Website

 - yearly Children on Campus Training with Certification

 - Background check every three years processed through vendor selected by WVU Human Resources

-- Title IX (Policy 44) training in person every three years; updates shared yearly
+Title IX (Policy 44) training in person every three years with yearly

 Information gathered during the process will be kept on file in the WVU Extension county office and used to: